fredeil/Nerdbank.GitVersioning-Sample/README.md

 # Nerdbank.GitVersioning-Sample

 A sample of how easy it is to adopt Nerdbank.GitVersioning to solve your versioning problems.
-This example also shows how to enable symbols and GitHub sourcelinking to your NuGet package.
+The sample also includes how to enable GitHub sourcelinking and how to build symbols.
+It also uses GitHub actions for building and deploying to GitHub packages registry.

 ## Create the NuGet